 During the trial, they'll be attempting to draw a causal line between CoreCivic's drive to boost profits and the violent attack.
 A key point will be evidence that managers at the prison got bonuses for cutting staffing costs—evidence that they say strikes at the core of whether corrections should be for-profit at all.

 CoreCivic's lawyers fought the plaintiffs' efforts to call Hininger to testify, arguing in court documents that he didn't have anything to do with the Idaho attack.
 A judge rejected those arguments earlier this month and ordered the CEO to appear.
-Hininger is now expected to testify this Thursday or Friday, and will likely be asked about the company's financial position and statements he made during conference calls with investors.
+Hininger is now expected to testify this Thursday or Friday, and will likely be asked about the company's financial position and statements he made during investor conference calls.

 The company has also argued in court documents that the attack wasn't caused by understaffing but by low-level officers failing to follow procedures.

 The trial is expected to take about a week and a half.
-If the jury finds in the plaintiffs' favor, it could award them damages reaching up to the millions of dollars.
+If the jury finds in the plaintiffs' favor, they could award them damages reaching up to the millions of dollars.

 "It's a miracle that they survived, that they're able to walk and talk and speak about it today," Shallat said.
 "They're eager for justice, and they want their case to be heard at trial."

-But that all changed on Election Day.
-Trump has lauded the privatization of prisons, and some estimates suggest his stated intentions of deporting 2 to 3 million undocumented immigrants could lead to the construction of more than 100,000 new beds in privately run detention centers.
-Stocks for the CoreCivic surged on the day after the election and have continued to increase since.
+But that all changed on election day.
+Trump has lauded the privatization of prisons, and some estimates suggest his stated intentions of deporting two to three million undocumented immigrants could lead to the construction of over 100,000 new beds in privately run detention centers.
+Stocks for the CoreCivic surged on the day after the election, and have continued to increase since.

 CoreCivic and another company, the GEO Group, command the majority of the market for both private prisons and detention centers.
 So if you want to know what could happen in the detention centers where the immigrants Trump wants to deport will be held, it might be a good idea to pay attention to the trial in Idaho.